wellcomecollection/docs/rfcs/045-sierra-work-relationships/README.md

     ...
     {
       "id": "[canonical id derived from](Wcat)28916i"
-      "subPart": "Page 6"
+      "partName": "Page 6"
       "title": "Charing Cross Hospital: a portrait of house surgeons.
 Photograph, 1906."
     },
     {
       "id": "[canonical id derived from](Wcat)28922i"
-      "subPart": "Page 7"
+      "partName": "Page 7"
       "title": "Charing Cross Hospital: a portrait of house surgeons.
 Photograph, 1906."
     },
     {
       "id": "[canonical id derived from](Wcat)28924i"
-      "subPart": "Page 7"
+      "partName": "Page 7"
       "title": "Charing Cross Hospital: a portrait of house surgeons.
 Photograph, 1906."
     }
     ...
   ]
 ```

-## Unanswered Questions
+Where a 774 field has no id associated, these are to be ignored.
+e.g. `774 1  |tLists of snake names in Malay.|h4 p.; 34 x 21 cm`

+### In Depth

-### 774 without id
+#### 774 without id

 Some 774 values have no id, e.g. [Catalogues of Malayan plants, birds and snakes](https://search.wellcomelibrary.org/iii/encore/record/C__Rb3017508__SLists%20of%20snake%20names%20in%20Malay__Orightresult__U__X3?lang=eng&suite=cobalt&marcData=Y)
 [Wellcome Malay 8](https://wellcomecollection.org/works/s5cmqb9q) on wellcomecollection.org.

-I don't know what that means.
-This cannot be presented as any kind of list
-of links in a UI, because there is nothing to link to.
+This cannot be presented as any kind of list of links in a UI, because there is nothing to link to.

 This example is a TEI manuscript, so the data for the API comes from there
-rather than Sierra.
+rather than Sierra, so the Sierra data can safely be ignored.

 ```
 245 00 [Catalogues of Malayan plants, birds and snakes]